pavitranew/session-7-rest-ang/README.md

 }
 ```

-Restart the server.
 Use cURL to POST to the add endpoint with the full Pirate JSON as the request body (making sure to check the URL port and path).

 ```
 $ curl -i -X POST -H 'Content-Type: application/json' -d '{"name": "Jean Lafitte", "vessel": "Barataria Bay", "weapon":"curses"}' http://localhost:3001/api/pirates